shorn/fruitfly/readme.md

 # Invoking the plugin

-Have the code for a Java **record** open in your editor and put your edit cursor somewhere on the record (the name, the definition, inside the record body, wherever).
+* Have the code for a Java **record** open in your editor and put your edit cursor somewhere on the record (the name, the definition, inside the record body, wherever).

-Invoke `/ Code / Generate...` action (either via the window menu, or by default it's bound to `Alt + Insert`, I think).
+* Invoke `/ Code / Generate...` action (either via the window menu, or by default it's bound to `Alt + Insert`, I think).

+* Select `Fruitfly Builder` from the popup list.

 You should see a dialog allowing you to select the fields to generate, when you confirm, Fruitfly will generate (or _re_-generate) the builder pattern